s3n0/e2scripts/README.md

 + **softcam**
    > - OSCam startup bash script '/etc/init.d/softcam' for Enigma2 based set-top-box
-   > - the script verifies that Oscam has been successfully started or stopped
+   > - the script also verifies that Oscam has been successfully started / stopped
-   > - it also records its activity in a temporary LOG file
+   > - it also records its activity in a temporary LOG-file
+   > - more info can be found in the script
    > - if you need to use this script for CCCam, please use the following 'sed' command:
    ```
        sed -i -e 's/oscam/cccam/I' -e 's/OSCam/CCCam/I' -e 's/-b -r 2 -c/-C/I' /etc/init.d/softcam